-The form/subject teacher, working with the Head of Learning Support/SENCO will carry out an analysis of the pupil's needs so that support can be matched to the individual.
-This information will be based on Cognitive Ability Tests, internal assessments (PIRA, PUMA, verbal and Non- verbal reasoning) outcome of examinations, pupil progress reports, observations and behaviour.
+The form/subject teacher, working with the Head of Learning Support will carry out an analysis of the pupil's needs so that support can be matched to the individual.
+This information will be based on Cognitive Ability Tests, internal assessments (GL Progress Tests in English and Maths, CAT4s, CEM Aspects and BASE, verbal and Non- verbal reasoning) outcome of examinations, pupil progress reports, observations and behaviour.
 If not already done so, the School may, in consultation with parents, engage external agencies and professionals to help assess the pupil's needs and advise on any support needed.
 Any specialist advice received will be discussed with the pupil's parents.

 As well as this, the views of the parents and pupils will be sought, considering, in relevant cases, advice from external support services.
-If it is decided the pupil does not require SEN support, their progress will be monitored and reviewed in line with the school's assessment cycle.
+If it is decided the pupil does not require SEND support, their progress will be monitored and reviewed in line with the school's assessment cycle.